 (March 2013) Methane emissions persist throughout the world, including the United States, because of a number of barriers to emissions prevention or capture.
 These barriers, some real and some perceived, are described in terms of the author's experience worldwide.
 The question, what can and should be done to mitigate methane emissions and the climate-forcing changes that methane is believed to cause in the atmosphere is addressed at the end with a number of conclusions about what creates these barriers and recommendations to overcome these barriers.
 The point is made in this paper that, like a clock spring, the worldwide economic and political structure is wound tight over the past century.
 Therefore, most of the recommendations will take time to sell, to implement, to perfect, to unwind those barriers against methane mitigation.
 The good news is that a program called the "Global Methane Initiative" has already attracted the membership of 39 countries in the world, representing virtually all of the Americas, Europe and Asia, but not yet significant participation in Africa or the Middle East.
 Worldwide cooperation is necessary, and has to be a prime objective of any strategy to mitigate methane emissions, and as the most powerful GHG over the next 20 years, impact climate change.

-(July 2012) Methane and black carbon are important short-term climate pollutants.
+(July 2012, revised March 2013) Methane and black carbon are important short-term climate pollutants.
 Changing technology and climate change itself have increased the amount of oil and gas production activities in the Arctic region and this trend is expected to accelerate, with the potential for yet more methane and black carbon emissions from this activity.
 The Arctic holds one-fifth of the world's undiscovered, recoverable oil and natural gas and yet it is particularly vulnerable to climate change impacts.
 If oil and gas is to be developed in the Arctic we must ensure that both methane and black carbon emissions are held to a bare minimum, something that is readily achievable with current technologies.

 (March 2012) CATF and Arizona State University's Consortium for Science, Policy and Outcomes have teamed up again to take a deep investigative look inside the U.S. Department of Defense at how the Pentagon develops and implements clean energy innovations, and if these learnings might result in real-world applications in the search for low and zero-carbon solutions to global climate change.